Skip to Main Content

 This training defines the federal guidelines for substantive interaction and demonstrates ways to include substantive interaction in online and hybrid courses using various tools in Falcon Online.
 This fully online training is available in Falcon Online and is estimated to take 3 hours to complete.
 Faculty who do not assess anything in Falcon Online, nor maintain a syllabi, are exempt from this course.

 All hybrid and online faculty are required to complete Substantive Interaction within the first semester they are enrolled.
-Visit the Training page to register for a session or contact the Faculty Innovation Center to request a session (386) 506-3485.
+Visit the Training page to register for a session or contact the Center for Innovative Teaching & Learning to request a session (386) 506-3485.

 (c) Additional Training

 Other workshops and training on a variety of topics are available throughout the year.
 Go to the Training page to search for current offerings of all workshops and training.
-Faculty who teach in different modalities are required to take additional workshops through the Division of Online Studies and the Department of Instructional Resources.
-Visit the Training page from the Division of Online Studies website to view these requirements.
+Faculty who teach in different modalities are required to take additional workshops through the Department of Academic Innovation and the Department of Instructional Resources.
+Visit the Training page from the Department of Academic Innovation website to view these requirements.

-The Faculty Innovation Center, originally developed as the Faculty Technology Resource Center, by a US Department of Education Title III grant, is located on the second floor of Nunamann Hall, building 200.
+The Center for Innovative Teaching & Learning (CITL), previously known as the Faculty Innovation Center, is located on the second floor of Nunamann Hall, building 200.

-Video and multimedia production services are also available through the Center for Interactive Media.
+Video and multimedia production services are also available through Instructional Resources.
 To submit a production request visit the Service Desk portal, login, and select the Submit a Request button.
 Then select the Video Production category.
 A consultation will be scheduled with the production team to discuss the work to be completed and the best method of achieving the desired outcome.

 Standards